vivekanandan-ks/ksv-nix-workflow/README.md

-# ksv-fastapi-nix-shell
+# ksv-nix-workflow

 ## Introduction
-ksv-fastapi-nix-shell is a project designed to demonstrate how quickly you can configure a complete development environment with just few commands in just few minutes or even seconds using `nix`😊.
+ksv-nix-workflow is a project designed to demonstrate how quickly you can configure a complete development environment in just few minutes or even seconds using `nix`😊.
 This setup ensures consistency and removes the manual overhead😮‍💨 of configuring dependencies which might requires hours or days of time setting up everything imperatively.
+Also u can pack this environment for building the package and even in docker image for consistent workflow without managing everything separately.
+(Of course u can still customise it anyway too, coz it's nix)

 ## TLDR:
 Just 3 steps: